kirubel606/Real--Time-Data-Extraction/README.md

 1. **Data Format**: The data received from KoboToolbox is in JSON format with the expected field names.
 Adjustments are required if the data structure changes.
 2. **Database Integrity**: The SQLite database is used for simplicity and is assumed to be sufficient for the expected volume of data.
 3. **Error Handling**: The script and application are designed to handle common errors but might need adjustments for specific edge cases or additional requirements.
-4. **Security**: Sensitive information, such as API tokens, should be managed securely and not hard-coded in the scripts.

 ## Conclusion